Braided Line vs Monofilament Line vs Fluorocarbon Line Comparison

 Braid

 If you’re an angler who likes to feel every single movement in your setup, then braid is for you.
-It’s extremely sensitive, and you can feel it every time your bait is bumped by a fish or hung up on some weeds.
+It’s extremely sensitive, and you can feel it whenever your bait is bumped by a fish or hung up on some weeds.

 Benefits Of Braid

-The biggest benefit of braid is that anglers finally have a line to use when they’re fishing heavy cover.
+The most significant benefit of braid is that anglers finally have a line to use when fishing around heavy cover.
 We all know fish like to sit in dense areas with trees and rocks.
-In the past, anglers had no braid option and the fluoro and mono weren’t strong enough to withstand these types of areas.
+In the past, anglers had no braid option, and the fluoro and mono weren’t strong enough to withstand these types of areas.

-The kevlar strands that are woven together are amazingly strong for how thin it is.
-You can throw a jig into every part of the water and not have to worry that your line is going to snap.
+The kevlar strands that are woven together are amazingly strong in comparison to how thin it is.
+You can throw a jig into every part of the water without worrying that your line will snap.

-Also, when you feel that fish hit, there isn’t going to be any stretch on your line.
-As soon as you set that hook, it’s pinning itself into the mouth of the fish.
+Also, when you feel take your bait or lure, there isn’t going to be any stretch on your line.
+As soon as you set that hook, it pins itself into the mouth of the fish.
 It won’t have any time to react or try and spit the hook before it’s too late.

-Also, braid is amazingly thin, so you can fit a ton of it on your reel.
-The thinness of the line also makes it very easy to cast long distances.
-This is great for saltwater anglers of all kinds.
+Also, due to its thinner diameter, you can spool far more of it on your reel.
+The thinness of the line also makes it easier to cast long distances.
+This is a great positive for saltwater anglers, where casting longer distances can make a difference when finding the fish.

 Negatives Of Braid

-For beginners, braid can be a challenge.
-If you aren’t used to it, you’ll likely find yourself getting tangled the first few times you handle it.
-It takes some time to figure out since it is so thin.
+For beginners, using braid can be a challenge.
+If you aren’t used to it, you’ll likely get tangles the first few times you cast with it.
+It takes some time to figure out, but with practice, eventually backlash and “bird nests” will become a thing of the past.

 Monofilament

 Anglers of all skill levels and types have used monofilament for years for spin and baitcasting.
-At one point around 20 years ago, it still is the most popular line on the market.
-Now, however, the popularity has dropped recently due to advancements in braid and fluorocarbon line technology.
+At one point, 20 years ago, it was used by more than 90% of anglers.
+Today, it’s still the most popular line on the market.
+However, over recent years, its popularity has decreased due to braid and fluorocarbon line technology advancements.

 Benefits Of Monofilament

-For anglers who require a stretchy line that’ll float, then monofilament is a great option for you.
-You can use this if you’re fishing topwater lures for bass and even trout.
-The line sits on the surface and keeps your topwater lure even higher than a braid or fluorocarbon line would.
+Monofilament is a great option for anglers who require a stretchy line that floats.
+You can use it for multiple styles of fishing, especially when using topwater lures for bass and trout.
+The line sits on the surface, keeping your topwater lure even higher than a braid or fluorocarbon line would.

 This line is also fairly tough and amenable.
 You can tie knots and move them around however you would like.
 It can rub against rocks, logs, and the teeth of fish but still keep its strength.
 You can trust that it’s going to work hard for you.

-The most important main benefit of this line is that it’s cheap!
-It’s far cheaper than fluoro or braid, so keep that in mind.
+The most important benefit of this line is that it’s cheap!
+It’s far cheaper than Fluoro or Braid, so keep that in mind if you’re on a budget.

 Negatives Of Monofilament Line

 The most important thing to understand about monofilament is that it’s not the ideal stealth line.
-If you’re fishing crystal clear water for spooky fish, monofilament is going to give you away all day long.
-Also, it’s generally a different color than clear, so that’s another popular way that it gives anglers away.
+Monofilament will give you away all day if you’re fishing crystal clear water for spooky fish.
+It’s generally available in green and brown rather than clear, so that’s another way it gives anglers away.

 The stretch that the line has also may not be what you want!
 If you need that stiffness for your quick hook sets, then don’t choose it.